aliles/funcsigs/README.rst

 ---------

 This is a derived work of CPython under the terms of the `PSF License Agreement`_.
-The original CPython inspect module and its unit tests are the copyright of the Python Software Foundation.
+The original CPython inspect module, its unit tests and documentation are the copyright of the Python Software Foundation.
 The derived work is distributed under the `Apache License Version 2.0`_.

 .. _Apache License Version 2.0: http://opensource.org/licenses/Apache-2.0
 .. _GitHub: https://github.com/aliles/funcsigs